Official websites use .mil

 Services Provided: SHARP Mission "The Sexual Harassment/Assault Response & Prevention (SHARP) program reinforces the Army's commitment to eliminate incidents of sexual assault through a comprehensive policy that focuses on: education, prevention, thorough investigation, appropriate action, and follow-up.
 Army policy promotes sensitive care for victims of sexual assault and accountability for those who commit these crimes.
 Sexual Assault Prevention...Begins With You!"

-· Services available to all Army Soldiers and their families
+· Services available to all Army Soldiers, their families, and DA Civilians

-· Provides training to all Sexual Assault Response Coordinators (SARCs) and Victim Advocates (VAs)
+· Provides training to all Soldiers, DA Civilians, Sexual Assault Response Coordinators (SARCs), Victim Advocates (VAs), and stakeholders

 Substance Use Disorder Clinical Care (SUDCC) - Army MEDCOM